 Like with all people, I have some mornings that are better than others.
-This morning was not one of those good mornings.
+This morning was not a good morning.

 Still fuming, wet and craving the hot latte I could no longer enjoy because it was smashed on the pavement; I sat down at the computer and had a quick glance over my Facebook notifications.
 On this particular day it seemed like everyone looked better and was more successful than me, posting loudly about how they had the jobs and bodies of their dreams.

 The green-eyed monster of jealousy began to rear her ugly head within my heart.

 As I leaned back in my chair and sighed, I began to reflect upon my own situation.
 Though studying at Four Seas was certainly a dream come true for me, I really enjoyed what I was doing before I moved half-way across the world to work with my missionary husband – working in a gym as a personal trainer.
 Sometimes I really miss it.
 I was really missing it this morning.
 I wanted to go back, train people, and focus on getting stronger and leaner every day.